ASCD: Attention-Steerable Contrastive Decoding for Reducing Hallucination in MLLM: Experiments

 \section{Experiments}

 To evaluate the effectiveness of our attention-steerable contrastive decoding framework in mitigating hallucinations in MLLMs, we conduct a range of experiments.
-This includes three diverse benchmarks -- \textbf{CHAIR}, \textbf{POPE}, and \textbf{MMHal-Bench} -- each designed to assess different aspects of object hallucinations.
-To ensure the broad applicability and robustness of our approach, we also test it on three representative models -- \textbf{LLaVA-1.5 7B}, \textbf{LLaVA-NeXT 7B}, \textbf{Phi2-SigLIP}, and employ three different decoding strategies: \textbf{greedy search}, \textbf{nucleus sampling}, and \textbf{beam search}.
-Details of the experimental settings are provided in Appendix \ref{sec:exp_settings}.
-Furthermore, we evaluate performance on standard VQA benchmarks including \textbf{MMMU}, \textbf{MM-VET}, \textbf{ScienceQA}, \textbf{TextVQA}, and \textbf{GQA} to verify that the proposed method preserves -- rather than diminishes -- the model’s original visual understanding.
+This includes three diverse benchmarks—\textbf{CHAIR}, \textbf{POPE}, and \textbf{MMHal-Bench}—each designed to assess different aspects of object hallucinations.
+To ensure the broad applicability and robustness of our approach, we test it on three representative models—\textbf{LLaVA-1.5 7B}, \textbf{LLaVA-NeXT 7B}, \textbf{Phi2-SigLIP}, and employ three different decoding strategies: \textbf{greedy search}, \textbf{nucleus sampling}, and \textbf{beam search}.
+Details of the experimental settings are provided in the supplementary material (Appendix, Evaluation Settings).
+Furthermore, we evaluate performance on standard VQA benchmarks including \textbf{MMMU}, \textbf{MM-VET}, \textbf{ScienceQA}, \textbf{TextVQA}, and \textbf{GQA} to verify that the proposed method preserves—rather than diminishes—the model’s original visual understanding.
+In addition, an \emph{extended} evaluation on the larger \textbf{LLaVA-1.5 13B} and the modern \textbf{Qwen2.5-VL-Instruct} is conducted to verify scalability and architectural generality on a subset of benchmarks.

 It is important to note that current benchmarks for evaluating multimodal models are highly variable.
 For example, baseline models such as LLaVA-1.5 7B often report different metric values between different papers.
 Moreover, the CHAIR metric relies on random image sampling, which further complicates direct comparisons between papers.
 To address these issues, we faithfully \emph{reproduced} both VCD and ICD using the parameters specified in their original papers and repositories, ensuring that our evaluations are conducted under consistent conditions.
-This allows for a more reliable comparison between our method and existing approaches.

-\textbf{CHAIR.} Table~\ref{tab:chair_results} shows the CHAIR metrics (CHAIRs and CHAIRi), which measure object hallucination in image captioning.
-Across all models and decoding strategies, ASCD consistently achieves \emph{lower} CHAIR values than Orig, VCD, or ICD, which illustrates ASCD's effectiveness at mitigating object-level hallucinations.

-\textbf{POPE.} Table~\ref{tab:pope_results} reports the accuracy and F1 scores under the POPE evaluation, which probes object presence with random, popular, and adversarial queries.
-Higher values indicate fewer hallucinations.
-Again, ASCD achieves the best or near-best performance in all cases.
-These gains persist across different model architectures, suggesting that attention steering is robust to model size and design variations.